Lent

 When is Lent?

 The Liturgical season of Lent occurs from Ash Wednesday through sundown on Holy Thursday.
-This year it is March 5-sundown April 17.
+This year it is February 18-sundown April 2.

 How do I observe Lent differently than other Liturgical seasons?